Chapter 8 The Amazon Buy Box: How It Works for Sellers, and Why It’s So Important

 A recent Northeastern University study found a direct correlation between algorithmic repricing, higher Buy Box share and increased profitability.

 By monitoring a wide range of important factors, it ensures that you are striking the right balance between Buy Box share and profit.
-This data-driven approach has been proven to deliver the highest ROI for merchants, as it requires less effort and yields better results.
+This data-driven approach has been proven to deliver the highest ROI for merchants, as it requires less effort and yields better results — and giving you one reason to consider Amazon Buy Box software.

 This repricing method is, however, the most expensive out of all the available options, and is, therefore, best suited for larger sellers who are already turning high profits.